adidas/api-guidelines/rest-api-guidelines/message/foreign-key-relations.md

 ## Link or Embed Foreign Key Relation

-When a resource representation includes relation with another \(foreign\) resource, the relation **MUST** be expressed as a link relation or embed the related resource.
+When a resource representation includes a relation with another \(foreign\) resource, the relation **MUST** be expressed as a link relation or embed the related resource.

 ### Example